 Strength exercises, like squats, fall under the category of anaerobic exercise.
-A year-long study comparing the effects of aerobic and anaerobic exercise, demonstrated that the combination of both resulted in the most fat loss.
+A year-long study comparing the effects of aerobic and anaerobic exercise demonstrated that the combination of both resulted in the most fat loss.

-If your mindset is positive and in control, it is much easier to implement healthy lifestyle changes.
+If our mindset is positive and in control, it is much easier to implement healthy lifestyle changes.

 Having trouble concentrating?
 A walk will gently re-energise you and help you focus afterwards.

 A brisk walk stimulates the release of endorphins, which help to reduce our stress levels and make us feel happier.

 A trial of middle-aged women demonstrated that two sessions of brisk walking per week, alongside two other aerobic exercise sessions, significantly improved participants’ sleep quality.

 The benefits of nature

 Enjoy the benefits of being outdoors, such as fresh air and increased vitamin D. In Denmark, they focus on well-being by encouraging people to go outside at lunchtime in the summer for some fresh air, vitamin D and a proper break from our desks!

 - Walking can improve our emotional and mental well-being in a variety of ways, which indirectly aids weight loss.

 Finding time to do everything in life can be difficult, and people often make excuses that they don’t have enough of it.
 However, what it usually comes down to is prioritisation.
 Fit walking into your daily routine by: